IntelLabs/atlas-cli/examples/oss-na-25-demo/README.md

 ## Running the Example

-You can launch the demo using the provided bash script, and progress through the steps by pressing any key when prompted:
+You can launch the demo using the provided bash script, and progress through the demo by pressing any key to proceed at each step:

 ``` bash
 ./collect_mnist_provenance.sh